ajmonda/write-to-congress/README.md

 #### PostMVP

-* Leter renders in an editable text box.
+* Letter renders in an editable text box.
 * Button that automatically copies text in generated letter/text box.
 * Customized letter that includes user's name.
-* JS transition between classes (info and input/returned letter and address)
+* JS transition between classes.
-* "For more information" and resources
+* "For more information" and resources.
-* More than one issue for user to select, and
+* More than one issue for user to select.
 * User input generates results with options for every level of governance relavent to the issue.
 * Randomized nonprofit links.